Second Marriage Finances: What To Do Differently

 Dear Dollar Stretcher,

 I’m about to be married for the second time.
 We each have kids from a previous marriage.
 Both of our ex’s caused money troubles.
-Neither of us want to go through that again.
+Neither of us wants to go through that again.
 Are there tools we can use to avoid problems?
 Do you have advice on whether or not we should have joint checking, etc.?
 We want to do everything we can to make sure that money doesn’t break up our marriage!

 Sharilynn

 As you’ve already experienced, money problems can be very hard on a marriage.
 So you and new hubby are right to take some steps now to prevent trouble later.
-And, there are a number of things that you can do to keep your marriage financially fit.
+And there are a number of things that you can do to keep your marriage financially fit.

 You can begin with some premarital financial counseling.
 Too many couples don’t spend enough time here.
-Specifically discuss what things about your ex’s financial habits caused problems.
+Specifically, discuss what things about your ex’s financial habits caused problems.
 This is a great way to learn where your mate is sensitive and for him to understand your hot spots.

 Talk about how your parents related to money and what you think about money today.
 Be open about how you evaluate financial issues.
 Expect your hubby to be open, too.
 Insist on honest answers from each other.